rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 ### Methodology

-**1. Mutiple Linear Regression**
+**1. Multiple Linear Regression**

-The first step was to run a multiple linear regression using the prepared dataset, with total_trips as the dependent variable, to examine how the independent variables impact daily ridership, whether these effects are statistically significant, and how well the selected independent variables explain the variation in trip counts.
+The first step was to estimate a multiple linear regression model using daily trip counts (total_trips) as the dependent variable.
+The model examined how temperature, precipitation, wind speed, cloud cover, and weekend status were associated with daily ridership, whether these relationships were statistically significant, and how much variation in trip counts was explained by the selected predictors.

 **2.VIF**

-The second step was to test for multicollinearity using VIF (Variance Inflation Factor).
-Multicollinearity is a common concern in multiple linear regression, particularly when independent variables are closely related.
-Since the four selected weather variables: temperature, precipitation, wind speed, and cloud cover, measure different aspects of weather conditions, there was a risk that some variables might be capturing similar information.
-The VIF test was applied to ensure that each variable contributes independently to the model.
+The second step was to assess multicollinearity using the Variance Inflation Factor (VIF).
+Multicollinearity can occur when independent variables are strongly related, making individual coefficient estimates unstable or difficult to interpret.

+Because temperature, precipitation, wind speed, and cloud cover may contain overlapping information about weather conditions, VIF values were examined to determine whether multicollinearity was a concern in the model.

 **3. Regularization**

-Although the modeling dataset contains only 1,095 observations, it was aggregated from 9,451,314 observations representing three complete years of ridership data.
-To ensure model stability and test for potential overfitting, the dataset was split into 70% training and 30% testing sets, with regularization applied including Ridge, Lasso, and Elastic Net.
+The modeling dataset contains 1,095 daily observations, aggregated from 9,451,314 trip-level records covering three complete years.
+The dataset was divided into 70% training and 30% testing sets.

-**4. Non-Liner Regression**
+Ridge, Lasso, and Elastic Net regularization were applied to evaluate coefficient stability, reduce potential overfitting, and compare out-of-sample predictive performance.

+**4. Quadratic and Interaction Effects**

-The final step was to test for non-linear relationships.
-While the linear regression model provides a useful baseline, weather variables such as temperature may not have a strictly linear relationship with ridership.
-Additionally, the effect of weather conditions may differ between weekdays and weekends, potentially creating non-linear impacts on ridership.
+The final step extended the baseline linear model by examining curved relationships and interaction effects.
+Weather variables such as temperature may not have a strictly linear relationship with ridership.
+For example, ridership may increase as temperatures become warmer but decline once temperatures become excessively high.

-Quadratic and interaction regression models were therefore applied to capture these patterns.
-Specifically, the quadratic model squares all weather variables to identify potential peak points along the curve and to assess how ridership changes at these maximum or minimum points.
-The interaction model examines how temperature and precipitation vary with weekend status to estimate differences in slope, which reflects how ridership changes for each unit increase or decrease in temperature and precipitation on weekdays versus weekends.
+Quadratic terms were added for the weather variables to capture potential curvature and identify possible maximum or minimum points in their relationships with ridership.
+Any estimated turning point was interpreted only when it fell within the observed range of the data.

+Interaction terms between weekend status and temperature and precipitation were also included.
+These interactions tested whether the effects of temperature and precipitation differed between weekdays and weekends by estimating separate changes in slope for the two groups.

 ### Results